random30/exchange-rates-API/README.md

 It's an API that allows to check exchange rates of various currencies and convert them to USD.
-Here is aa example of a very simple application that is using the API:
+Here is an example of a very simple application that is using the API:
 ```
 <!DOCTYPE html>
 <html>